 Romans 14:5 One person esteems one day as better than another, while another esteems all days alike.
 Each one should be fully convinced in his own mind.

-This is one of the most popular cherry–picked verses of Paul’s that is taken out of context.
+This is one of the most popular verses of Paul’s to “cherry–pick” and take out of context.
 This verse has been used by so many in the mainstream church to say that the 4th Commandment, “remember the Sabbath (7th)day to keep it holy”, was abolished and is no longer binding for God’s covenant people.

 What doesn‘t the text say?